 UDOT does not currently know what type of right-of-way instrument (appropriation, easement, or special-use permit) would be used where the gondola alignment crosses USDA Forest Service land.
-Regardless of the right-of-way instrument used, UDOT assumes that land needed to construct the gondola towers and stations would be permanently incorporated into a transportation facility.
-In other words, gondola towers and stations located on a Section 4(f) property would result in a direct use.
+Regardless of the right-of-way instrument used, UDOT has assumed that land needed to construct the gondola towers and stations would be permanently incorporated into a transportation facility.
+In other words, UDOT has assumed that the gondola towers and stations located on a Section 4(f) property would result in a direct use.
 UDOT does not currently know whether an easement for the gondola alignment would include property rights for the land beneath the cables or aerial rights only.
 Therefore, UDOT does not know whether land associated with a Section 4(f) property under the cables would be permanently incorporated into a transportation facility, thereby resulting in a direct use.

 This Section 4(f) analysis assumes that the gondola easement would result in a direct use of land under the cables.
-If the right-of-way instrument ultimately used for the gondola system would not result in a direct use of the land under the cables (that is, aerial rights only), a constructive-use evaluation would be appropriate to determine whether proximity impacts from the gondola cabins passing overhead would result in a constructive use.
+The easement is an 80-foot-wide area centered on the gondola cables and would encompass the area of gondola cabin overflight and the footprint of the gondola towers.
+If the right-of-way instrument ultimately used for the gondola system would not result in a direct use of the land under the cables (that is, aerial rights only), a constructive-use evaluation would be appropriate to determine whether proximity impacts from the gondola cabins passing overhead would result in a constructive use of Section 4(f) properties that do not have a direct use for towers or stations, but are entirely spanned by the gondola.